 What is an internship?

 An internship is a supplemental educational opportunity to explore career options and develop skills related to the GWSS undergraduate major in a work or work-related setting.
-In addition to the internship hours, students attend three seminar meetings with other departmental student interns, and practice connecting classroom theory and work-based experience with the completion of an internship paper at the end of the quarter.
+In addition to the internship hours, students attend four seminar meetings with other departmental student interns, and practice connecting classroom theory and work-based experience with the completion of an internship paper at the end of the quarter.

 All internships should provide opportunities to apply classroom knowledge in a professional environment, encourage students to develop and refine skills that are transferable to a variety of work settings, include a position description with relevant and clearly defined learning objectives, and provide feedback from a professional with expertise in that field.